Estimated reading time: 8 minutes

 BODMAS.
 Ok, what do we know about it?
 It’s an Acronym.
 It is used to solve arithmetic problems.
-And it has caused you many incorrect answers in the Maths class.
+And it has caused you many incorrect answers in the Maths classes.
 The BODMAS rule guides the mathematical operations through the BODMAS sequence.
-Unfortunately, handling the BODMAS rule in Maths can get a little confusing.
-Edulyte’s (all Maths classes link once ready) Maths mentors have devised ways to save you from creating further disasters with the BODMAS formula and enable you to become a BODMAS wizard.
+Unfortunately, handling the BODMAS rules in Maths can get a little confusing.
 Read on to find out!

 What is the BODMAS rule?